 Additionally, with a merchant cash advance, there is usually no benefit to paying off your balance early.
 Unlike with many loans with which you can save interest by paying early, the factoring amount you agree to is the amount you’ll pay, regardless of when you decide to pay off the amount owed.

 As much as they may sound like loans, merchant cash advances are not legally classified as loans.
 As such, they are not subject to the same stringent federal regulations that loans are.
 This decreases both your protections and the requirements placed on providers by regulators.
 If you have ended up working with a company that is not following best practices as a funding provider, allowing them to be you may find that they are much less upfront than other financing sources.

 Speed of funding has been the biggest advantage to merchant cash advances in the past.
 Nowadays, however, there are all kinds of online lenders that are reputable, dependable, and, most importantly, fast.
 You can file online and get funded in a matter of days.

-This is not to say that all merchant cash advances are bad, as there are legitimate sources out there, but you shouldn’t let any lenders pressure you with tactics of relentlessness and vague promises.
-As with any type of lending, it is crucial that you give due diligence to any contract or agreement you are considering.
+This is not to say that all merchant cash advances are bad, as there are legitimate sources out there, but you shouldn’t let any financing companies pressure you with tactics of relentlessness and vague promises.
+As with any type of financing, it is crucial that you give due diligence to any contract or agreement you are considering.

 Today’s market offers multiple opportunities for borrowing, and your business can benefit from choosing the right one.
 That might be a merchant cash advance, and it might not.
 Understand your business’s needs, learn your options, and do your research.
-Make sure you’re not signing a contract that will just keep you in never ending debt.
-When you get the loan that fits, your business can not just survive; it can thrive.
+When you get financing that works whether via an MCA or otherwise, your business can not just survive; it can thrive.